There is someone lies dead in the bushes,

 convinced the court, he raped and killed a nun.'

-met the chaplain.
-'God has sent us
+talked to the chaplain who remarked, ‘God sent us

-many trials, and the sooner...' -
+a lot of tests and trials, and the sooner…’ -

 'You'll be unconscious once the needle enters -